Acana Dog Food Review 2025

 Acana Highest Protein Dog Food

-Acana Highest Protein is a pawsome dry dog food range for working dogs and pups in their twilight years.
+Acana Highest Protein is an good dry dog food range for working dogs and pups in their twilight years.
 Made from 70% animal ingredients and 30% fruits and vegetables, Highest Protein recipes can help dogs maintain a healthy weight and increase muscle mass.

 All 4 Highest Protein recipes list three quality named animal proteins as the top ingredients.
 All recipes contain meat meals and aren't human-grade.

 Each recipe has multiple meat sources; for example, the Appalachian Ranch recipe incorporates beef, lamb, and pork.
 As a result, they may not be best suited to dogs with sensitive stomachs.
-Every Acana Highest Protein dog food contains 33% crude protein and 17% crude fat.
+Acana Highest Protein recipes contain notably more protein than its other dry foods—the Meadowland recipe includes 37.5% protein and 19.3% fat as dry matter.

 Highest Protein flavors: